idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/README.md

 # Customer-Purchase-Prediction-in-E-Commerce
-A machine learning project that predicts whether an online shopper will complete a purchase based on browsing behavior and session attributes.
+This is a machine learning project that predicts whether an online shopper will complete a purchase based on browsing behavior and session attributes.
 This project demonstrates how predictive analytics can help e-commerce businesses identify high-intent visitors, improve marketing efficiency, and optimize revenue generation.